DarioMaddaloni/TesiTriennale/README.md

 propositions, theorems and their corresponding proofs.

 Tesi_Laurea_Triennale_Slides.pdf is only a brief presentation of the real thesis.
-It has been thought to be used as an instrument to have a quick idea of the themes.
+It has been thought to be used as an instrument to have a quick idea of what the thesis is about.